 If you are prescribed medications to treat mental illness, these medicines often take time to act.
 It may take weeks, or even months, for you to experience the full effect.
 While it’s impossible to give you an exact timeframe, the staff at 12 Keys will do everything possible to help you.
 Healing takes time, especially healing from addiction and mental illness.

 How Do I Explain My Dual Diagnosis to Others?

 You’re under no obligation to tell anyone the details of your diagnosis.
 You’ll probably want to share the facts with family and friends closest to you, such as your spouse, parents or children.

 Choose the time and place for your talk carefully.
 Make sure you have privacy and make sure there’s plenty of time for your loved ones to ask questions and express their concerns and thoughts.
 Don’t rush the conversation.

 Remind them that mental illness has been proven to be a sickness just like diabetes or cancer.
 Would they think less of you if you told them that you needed chemotherapy to treat cancer?
 They would want to do everything possible to help and support you.
 The same is necessary for dual diagnosis.

 You may want to ask your therapist if you can bring them to a session so they can ask questions about your treatment and diagnosis.
 Ultimately, people can and do recover from both substance abuse and mental illness.
 Dual diagnosis isn’t a sentence, but a statement of fact.
 If you can help your loved ones understand what this means and how they can take action to help you, the conversation may be easier.

-Are There Support Groups Specifically for Dual Diagnosis?
+Are There Support Groups For After Dual Diagnosis Rehab In Florida?